Battle of Krabbendam

-The Battle of Krabbendam (also called the Battle of Zijpedijk) of 10 September 1799 was fought during the Anglo-Russian invasion of Holland between forces of the French Republic and her ally, the Batavian Republic, under the command of French general Guillaume Marie Anne Brune on one side, and a British division under general Sir Ralph Abercromby on the other.
-The British division had established a bridgehead in the extreme north of the North-Holland peninsula after the Battle of Callantsoog (1799).
-Brune tried to dislodge them before they could be reinforced by further Anglo-Russian forces, but the British prevailed.
-This enabled the British and their Russian allies to land their expeditionary force and to break out of the bridgehead during the Battle of Bergen (1799).
+The Battle of Krabbendam (also called the Battle of Zijpedijk) of 10 September 1799 was fought at the seaboard village of Krabbendam during the Anglo-Russian invasion of Holland (1799) between forces of the French Republic and her ally, the Batavian Republic, under the command of French general Guillaume Marie Anne Brune on one side, and a British division under general Sir Ralph Abercromby on the other.
+The British division had established a bridgehead in the extreme north of the North-Holland peninsula after the Battle of Callantsoog.

+Brune tried to dislodge Abercromby's division before it could be reinforced by other Anglo-Russian forces, using Herman Willem Daendels' Batavian divisions to attack frontally while Dominique Vandamme's French division attempted to outflank the British.
+Poor organization of disposition for the troops by Brune's staff prevented the Batavians from achieving success, and the French division was forced to withdraw due to fire from gunboats.
+The British victory enabled them and their Russian allies to land their expeditionary force and to break out of the bridgehead during the Battle of Bergen.